konopka101/hello-world/README.md

 # hello-world

-a place for me to store my web dev ideas and inspiration
+Hi Everybody,

+I am a Queens-born creative professional looking to get into web development.
+I love biking and netflix.
+Looking forward to being here.